charliecalvert/CloudNotes/Assignments/ElfLogNpm.md

 ## Tests

-These unit tests should help you see how to use it.
+These unit tests that you can place in your package should help you see how to use it.

 ```javascript
 var getNine = require('../index.js').getNine;